 America250 is a nonpartisan initiative established to commemorate the 250th anniversary of the signing of the Declaration of Independence, which will be celebrated on July 4, 2026.
 This multi-year effort, led by the U.S. Semiquincentennial Commission and supported by America250.org, Inc., aims to engage all Americans in reflecting on the nation's past, honoring the contributions of all citizens, and envisioning a future that upholds the ideals of democracy.

 The initiative includes various programs and events designed to educate, engage, and unite people across the country.
-These activities range from student contests and community events to partnerships with organizations like The Coca-Cola Company and the Sons of the American Revolution1.
+These activities range from student contests and community events to partnerships with organizations like The Coca-Cola Company and the Sons of the American Revolution.
 The goal is to create the most inclusive commemoration in U.S. history, celebrating the rich tapestry of American stories and inspiring service and commitment to the nation's future.
 View hotels listed in America250'a field trip destination and stay at a historic hotel in that city!

 Field Trip Destinations